grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 # allow to be evaluated concurrently across all tenants.
 0 to disable.
 # CLI flag: -ruler.max-independent-rule-evaluation-concurrency
 [max_independent_rule_evaluation_concurrency: <int> | default = 0]

+# (experimental) Threshold of the interval to last rule group runtime duration
+# to allow a rule to be evaluated concurrency.
+Expressed in terms of percentage
+# and as a float.
+By default, the rule group runtime duration must exceed 50.0%
+# of the evaluation interval.
+# CLI flag: -ruler.threshold-independent-rule-evaluation-concurrency
+[threshold_independent_rule_evaluation_concurrency: <float> | default = 50]
 ```

 ### ruler_storage